elisa-tech/wg-aerospace/demos/Readme.md

 The [Development Guide](docs/Development.md) is a good place to start if you need to get a shell within our environment to debug or expand on the demonstration material.

-The demos use a few pre-built [Embedded Environments](docs/embedded-environments/Readme.md).
+The demos use a few [Embedded Environments](docs/embedded-environments/Readme.md).
-Each demo is assembled using the necessary tooling and base images.
+Each demo is assembled using the necessary tooling and base images, with the Copilot environment built locally through the devcontainer workflow.

 ## Contributing